Reik96/Bank_Marketing_Project/README.md

 21 - y - has the client subscribed a term deposit? (binary: 'yes','no')

 ## Exploratory Data Analysis
+In the EDA I tried to get an overview of the data.
+That includes the structure, missing values and the relationship between the variables.

 ![](https://github.com/Reik96/Bank_Marketing_Project/blob/master/images/Correlation_Matrix.png)
 ![](https://github.com/Reik96/Bank_Marketing_Project/blob/master/images/PairPlot.png)
 ## Model Comparison
+To choose the right model it is important to know how you want to compare them.

 ## Hyperparametertuning